Removing the financial barrier to critical treatment

 It was the only thing standing between Judy and lifesaving surgery.

-That’s when Dr. Somanna worked with Blessing Health System's Dana Herring, social services case worker, and Laurie Jansen, RN, outpatient care coordinator, who stepped in and contacted the Blessing Foundation.
+That’s when Dr. Somanna worked with Blessing Health System's Dana Herring, former social services case worker, and Laurie Jansen, RN, former outpatient care coordinator, who stepped in and contacted the Blessing Foundation.